-After the 10-day count last week, the school had picked up students who live within Melrose's designated school zone and others from different parts of Pinellas County who filed applications to attend.
+After the 10-day count, which ended Thursday, the school had picked up students who live within Melrose's designated school zone and others from different parts of Pinellas County who filed applications to attend.

 Through applications, Melrose gained three first-graders, one second-grader and four fifth-graders.
 From its attendance zone, Melrose gained about 14 students who started school after Labor Day, which meant they were not included in the original count, Graham said.

 First and fifth grades are now full.
 But parents interested in enrolling a child in second grade should call the school at 893-2175 or 217-7107.
 Parents also can tour the school between 9 a.m. and 2 p.m.
 Monday through Friday.

 The openings are for white students.
 Under ratios imposed by a federal court order, the school already has as many black students as it can enroll.

 Magnet programs attract students by focusing on math and science, the arts or, in Melrose's case, global studies, Spanish and multimedia technology.
 The other two elementary magnet schools in south Pinellas County, Perkins and Bay Point, are full with waiting lists.

 Graham, the Melrose magnet coordinator, said recent word-of-mouth efforts by teachers encouraged parents to send their children to the school.